-Q 114: What appeal rights do consumers have?
+Q 118: What appeal rights do consumers have?

 Consumers have a right to appeal an unfavorable coverage decision by their health insurance company.
-Insurance companies must give consumers owning an individual policy a first-level internal appeal, administered by the company, and if the company upholds its initial unfavorable coverage decision, it must provide an external review administered by an independent third party.
-Consumers in individual policies may also be able to request a voluntary second-level internal appeal.
-However, those two levels of internal appeals must also be done within the time limit imposed by the law for all internal appeal process, whether one- or two-levels.
+Insurance companies must give consumers owning an individual policy a first-level internal appeal, administered by the company, and then, for certain adverse decisions, a second-level external review administered by an independent third party may be available.
+However, those two levels of internal appeals must also be done within the time limit imposed by the law for all internal appeal process, whether one- or two-level.
 Expedited review for emergency situations is available.
-For group policies, the insurance company may require two levels of internal appeals before the external review option.
-For more information about how to appeal a health insurance company's unfavorable decision, the consumer can refer to the notice of the insurance company's unfavorable coverage decision (often referred to an Explanation of Benefits, or EOB), plan or policy documents, or contact [insert state insurance department] at [insert telephone number].
+For group policies, the insurance company may require two levels of internal appeals before the external review option, with provisions to allow for consideration of emergency services under an expedited process.
+For more information about how to appeal a health insurance company's unfavorable decision, contact [insert state insurance department] at [insert telephone number].